Property Sale Requirements

 1. Repair or replace the septic system to bring it up-to-code prior to the property sale or transfer.

-- The completed Property Sale with Noncompliant Septic escrow application
+- The completed Property Sale with Noncompliant Septic escrow application.

-- A check or money order for 125% of the price listed on the highest estimate
+- A check or money order for 125% of the price listed on the highest estimate.

 The deadline for the septic system being brought up-to-code will be 10 months from the closing date for standard noncompliance.
+The installer who will be doing the work will need to submit a permit application to the building department for the permit and design to be released.

 For questions on this process, please contact the Building Department, at 763-367-7844.